Celebrating innovation and self direction for People with Disabilities and neurodivergence.

 Our approach

-While the Hub itself does not offer direct services, it serves as a catalyst for growth and collaboration through partnerships with innovative provider members.
+While the Hub itself does not offer direct services, it serves as an inclusive space for growth and collaboration through partnerships with innovative provider members.
 It is an alternative self directed learning setting for those for whom school or day programs are not a good fit.
-This unique setting creates endless opportunities for growth, community belonging, innovative employment all while members have access to optional services from provider members.
-Downtown Littleton is steps away with access to rec center, main street, library and museum.
-Regular community outings are commonplace, based on individual desire.
+This unique setting creates endless opportunities for growth, community belonging, innovative employment all while members have access to optional services from on site service providers.
+Downtown Littleton is steps away with access to rec center, main street businesses, library and museum.
+Un-schoolers and home schoolers are welcome.

 Three people are sitting around a round table in a bright office, engaged in a meeting.
 One person in a wheelchair is taking notes, while two women are talking, and computers and documents are on the table.